Philimanjar0/poegie/README.md

 - If you want to see some logging, you can run it from a command prompt instead.

 ## Side Dishes
-I recommend using X-Mouse Button Control and binding
+I recommend using X-Mouse Button Control and binding scroll wheel up/down to left click, and configure it for PoE only.
+This is helpful in general, but particularly helpful for rolling the the harvest bench when you cannot roll over what you want.

 # How to use
 There are 3 tabs that each do their own thing: config, profits calculator, and data collection.
 The config tab is the main tab used for rerolling.
 The other two tabs are helpful as references.